kosbarts/Commissioner/README.md

 ### Step 2: Build the fonts

+**Design vs Production source file**

+TTFautohint doesn't like components which have been flipped.
+Commissioner-Variable.glyphs is the working design file with all components kept in place.
+If you are planning to make changes in the desing you should work on this one.

+For production it is suggested to copy the file and rename it to Commissioner-Variable-production.glyphs which is the file name that the Builds use.
+Add the script `sources/helpers/decompose-transformed-components.py` to your Glyphs scripts folder and run it before production.
+Affected glyphs show up in a new tab and you should check for any compatability issues.

+**Building the fonts**

 The scripts for building the fonts are in the `sources/` folder.

 To build the variable font run: